yanwang-ntu/yanwang-ntu.githib.io/content/tags/_index.md

 ---
 title: "Tags"
-description: "Topics covered and methods used in Pascal Michaillat's research papers and courses."
+description: "Topics and methods in Pascal Michaillat's research papers and courses."
 layout: "terms"
 ---